6 Tips to Stop Maverick Buying

 Well-intentioned employees are aware of existing contracts and official procedures but ignore them because he or she believes it is in the best interest of the company.
 The employees believe that they will find a better offer.
 This form can be difficult to solve.
 Insight into the total cost of ownership can greatly improve this behaviour.

 One way to avoid the well-intentioned maverick buyer is to lead the buyer directly to preferred suppliers lists, such as through catalogues accessible through Lhotse's central search.
 Further, Lhotse improves the comparability of alternative offers by presenting each offer in a simple and most intuitive way.
 This allows for easy comparison of offers and can avoid unwanted consequences such as late deliveries or other surprising factors.

 Lhotse does not replace talented procurement teams, instead it augments their capabilities to execute more efficiently and conveniently.
-Thereby maximizing business impact while minimizing manual effort.
+Thereby maximising business impact while minimising manual effort.
 Moreover, Lhotse makes it easy to collaborate among users and departments.

-These factors help the procurement team gain credibility within the organization and build stronger relationships between procurement and business users.
+These factors help the procurement team gain credibility within the organisation and build stronger relationships between procurement and business users.
 This, in turn, helps dispel business user’s misconceptions.

 5: Solving ill-intentioned Maverick Buying

 This form of maverick buying is the most difficult to resolve.
 The buyer is aware of official procedures but ignores them out of self-interest and resistance to change.
 Changing the buyer's mind requires a significant amount of change management, and even that is no guarantee for improvement.